-- 1. Classes will enter the school at 8:45.
-Doors will close at 8.55am. - 2.
-When a child arrives late after 8.55am, parents and pupils should enter through the office.
+- Classes will enter the school at 8:50.
+If a pupil arrives after the pupils have entered school but before 9am, they will enter through the usual door.
+After 8:55, but before 9:00 the children can still enter through the school doors where a prefect will then mark them in a late book.
+The reason that they still enter through their usual door and not the office is to reduce the number of people in Reception at this time. - 2.
+When a child arrives late after 9am, parents and pupils should enter through the office.
 At this time pupils will receive an 'L' on the electronic register. - 3.
 This will apply until 9:30 when any child arriving will be marked as 'U'.
 (Which is an unauthorised session). - 4.
-The Office Manager records all incidences of lateness each day.
-If a child arrives late more than twice in a week, the class teacher will discuss this with the parent and punctuality will then be monitored. - 5.
-If lateness continues or there have been a number of late marks throughout the half term parents will be contacted by the Head of School. - 6.
-Where there are still concerns regarding punctuality, next steps such as home visits are arranged.
+The Attendance Officer records all incidences of lateness each day.
+Initial contact will be made via class teachers to discuss this.
+Punctuality will then be monitored. - 5.
+If lateness continues or there have been a number of late marks throughout the half term parents will be contacted by the School Attendance Officer. - 6.
+Where there are still concerns regarding punctuality, these will be referred to the Head of School and next steps such as home visits or a meeting with the Head of School, Attendance Officer and parents are arranged.

-If a pupil is late being collected from school they are taken to the office after 10 minutes of lateness where they will then be collected by parents.
-If a child has not been collected by 3.45 and this is a recurring issue, the Head of School will also contact parents to discuss this and offer any further support.
+If a pupil is late being collected from school they are taken to the office after 10 minutes of lateness where they will need to be collected by parent/carer.
+They will also be entered into the 'late collection book'.
+If a child has not been collected by 3.45 and this is a recurring issue, the Attendance Officer will also contact parents to discuss this and offer any further support.
 After 3.45pm the pupil may be placed in after school club and the parent charged for this facility.